flutter/website/src/cookbook/design/themes.md

             'Text with a background color',
             // TRY THIS: Change the Text value
             //           or change the theme.textTheme
-            //           to "displayLarge" or "displaySmall"
+            //           to "displayLarge" or "displaySmall".
             style: theme.textTheme.bodyMedium,
           ),
         ),